dwhall/HeyMac/HeyMacProtocol.md

 or the address of an intermediate node that has identified itself as responsible for routing the frame along the next hop in its journey to the destination.

+### PVS: Pending, Version and Sequence Field

+The PVS field is present unless the Fctl Frame Type is Minimum (2b00).
+When the PVS field is present, it is an 8-bit unsigned value consisting of three sub-fields.

+The Pending subfield occupies the most-significiant bit and indicates the transmitting device has back-to-back frames to send to the same recipient and expects the recipient to acknowledge the current frame and then continue receiving until the Pending bit is zero in a subsequent frame.
+The Version subfield occupies the next 3 bits and indicates the HeyMac protocol version.
+The Sequence subfield occupies the lower 4 bits and is an unsigned sequence number.

 ### Extended Type Field